Geometric and physical interpretation of the action principle: Introduction

 As part of our larger project Assumptions of Physics, we developed an approach, called Reverse Physics \cite{aop-phys-ReversePhysics}, which examines current theories to find a set of starting physical assumptions that are sufficient to rederive them.
 We have found that Lagrangian mechanics is equivalent to three assumptions: determinism/reversibility, independence of degrees of freedom and kinematics/dynamics equivalence \cite{aop-phys-blueprint}.
 This physically motivated understanding of the classical theory can be used to characterize both the physics and the geometry underlying the principle of stationary action.
 What we find is that this arises as a general mathematical feature of divergence-free fields (and closed two-forms), which are the appropriate tools to describe a flow that conserves the number of states.
 The assumption of equivalence between kinematics and dynamics (i.e. we can reconstruct the dynamical state simply by looking at the trajectory) is what allows us to express the principle in the usual form.
 The argument can proceed in the reverse direction: assuming the principle of stationary action recovers a dynamical system that exhibits those three physical assumptions.

 The mathematics needed to run the argument is well established\cite{souriau1970structure, abraham1978foundations,arnold1989mathematical, marsden1999introduction}.
-The two aspects that have been sorely lacking, and that we provide, are (1) a clear geometrical interpretation of the action principle and (2) a tight connection between the math and the physics it represents.
+The two aspects that have been sorely lacking, and that we provide, are (1) a clear geometric interpretation of the action principle and (2) a tight connection between the math and the physics it represents.
+[This has been the hardest problem to solve, as the modern mathematical concepts and notation have departed from physical intuition.
+We will therefore use, instead of the standard notation of differential geometry, an extended version of the one physicists use in general relativity.]
 To make the result accessible to the widest audience, we first cover the case of a single degree of freedom using standard vector calculus.
 We then proceed to the case of multiple independent degrees of freedom using tools from differential geometry.
-The main article will presents all the key point needed to follow the argument and its physical and geometrical meaning, leaving the mathematical details and calculations to the appendix.
+The main article will present all the key points needed to follow the argument and its physical and geometric meaning, leaving the mathematical details and calculations to the Supplementary Information.